- Though it used to be frowned upon, manager feedback (or “upward feedback”) is the status quo for high-performing teams.

 1. Find the right time and place

 Pulling your manager aside for a long chat right before they go into a big presentation or on a day they are jam-packed with meetings won’t be the best way to get their full attention.
 It’s all about knowing your audience.
-What does their meeting schedule look like today?
+What does their meeting schedule look like?
 Are there any huge projects kicking off today they need to bring their A-game for?
 How is your manager doing personally?

-Assuring that you can find a time when your manager is in a good headspace will mean that the conversation will be better for the both of you.
+Assuring that you can find a time when your manager is in a good headspace will mean that the conversation will be better for both of you.

 2. Use a feedback framework that works for you

 When offering feedback, it can be tough to know where to start.
 That’s why McCollough recommends the SBI Model to all Atlassians.
 SBI stands for: